 Kotlin data classes and annotations go really well together, but it is easy to mess it up.

-When dealing with Maps in Kotlin, sometimes we’re only interested in entries for which the value is not null
+When dealing with Maps in Kotlin, sometimes we’re only interested in entries for which the value is not null.

-Although the Kotlin Standard Library contains a filterValues
+Although the Kotlin Standard Library contains a filterValues function that seems to be appropriate, this function

-does not do any type conversions, resulting in a Map
+does not do any type conversions, resulting in a Map which won’t contain null values,

 but is still a Map with values of a nullable type according to the compiler.
 There is a feature request